What's going into your patient's mouth?

 One of the most common questions we are asked by new and potential customers is “After intra-oral try-ins, how do you clean Zirconia Kinder Krowns®?”
 For years our customers have simply been cleaning the intaglio with water spray to remove blood and debris.
 If they find dried blood that’s not easily removed, they use a cotton swab with alcohol to clean it.
 The mechanical retention eliminates the need for a second set of crowns that are only to be used for try-ins.

 The truth behind the pink facade is that injection molded crowns lack mechanical retention.
 They cannot contain undercuts and rely purely on chemical adhesion.
 Since they lack this critical feature, you are required to use a separate crown for intraoral try-ins and a special cement.
 Even after following this recommended protocol, clinicians continue to have issues with debonding.
 The zirconia we use in dentistry is zirconium dioxide, and the oxide part is where bonding happens.
 It is the functional phosphate groups that bond to the zirconia.
 After a crown is tried into a patient’s mouth, the bonding sites on the zirconia crown become occupied by phosphate groups found in the saliva.

 As Todd Mayclin, CDT, CEO best put it, “Our customers tell us that they want things simple.
 What’s simpler than using the actual crown you will be cementing?”
-If you’d like more information or a free sample kit, call 877-557-6967 or visit our booth at the 2019 AAPD Annual Session in Chicago.
+If you’d like more information or a free sample kit visit www.KinderKrowns.com/upgrade or call 877-557-6967.